#1 Student Loan Lawyer

 Nevertheless, if you continue to ignore the issue, you shouldn’t count on receiving your entire tax refund.
 The federal government is pretty good at recovering money that is owed to them.

-If you’ve received treasury offset notices, schedule a free 10-minute call to get my honest opinion on your situation.
+If you’ve received treasury offset notices, schedule a call to get my honest opinion on your situation.
 Let’s work this out together so you can keep future refunds.